james-shields/getting_data_course_assignment/README.txt

 2. CODEBOOK.md
     This codebook contains a description of the analysis run by run_analysis.R as well as descriptions of the variables contained in getting_data_output.txt.

+The run_analysis.R script was written to run on Ubuntu Linux.